Procedural memory: Sleep

 Practice is clearly an important process for learning and perfecting a new skill.
 With over 40 years of research, it is well established in both humans and animals that the formation of all forms of memory are greatly enhanced during the brain-state of sleep.
 Furthermore, with humans, sleep has been consistently shown to aid in the development of procedural knowledge by the ongoing process of memory consolidation, especially when sleep soon follows the initial phase of memory acquisition.
 Memory consolidation is a process that transforms novel memories from a relatively fragile state to a more robust and stable condition.
 For a long time it was believed that the consolidation of procedural memories took place solely as a function of time, but more recent studies suggest, that for certain forms of learning, the consolidation process is exclusively enhanced during periods of sleep.
-However, it is important to note that not just any type of sleep is sufficient to improve procedural memory and performance on subsequent procedural tasks.
-In fact, within the domain of motor skill, there is evidence showing that no improvement on tasks is shown following a short, non-rapid eye movement (NREM; stages 2–4) sleep, such as a nap.
+However, not just any type of sleep is sufficient to improve procedural memory and performance on subsequent procedural tasks.
+Within the domain of motor skill, there is evidence showing that no improvement on tasks is shown following a short, non-rapid eye movement (NREM; stages 2–4) sleep, such as a nap.
 REM sleep following a period of slow-wave sleep (SWS; combined stage 3 and 4 and the deepest form of NREM sleep), has shown to be the most beneficial type of sleep for procedural memory enhancement, especially when it takes place immediately after the initial acquisition of a skill.
 So essentially, a full night (or day) of uninterrupted sleep soon after learning a skill will allow for the most memory consolidation possible.
 Furthermore, if REM sleep is disrupted, there is no gain in procedural performance shown.
 However, equal improvement will take place whether the sleep after practice was at night or during the daytime, as long as SWS is followed by REM sleep.
 It has also been shown that the enhancement in memory is specific to the learned stimulus (i.e., learning a running technique will not cross over to improvements in biking performance).
 Subject performance in the Wff 'n Proof Task, the Tower of Hanoi, and the Mirror Tracing Task has been found to improve following REM sleep periods.

 Whether a skill is learned explicitly (with attention) or implicitly, each plays a role in the offline consolidation effect.
 Research suggests that explicit awareness and understanding of the skill being learned during the acquisition process greatly improves the consolidation of procedural memories during sleep.
 This finding is not surprising, as it is widely accepted that intention and awareness at time of learning enhances the acquisition of most forms of memory.